Go to main content

 Syria

-HI operates with many partners inside Syria, providing rehabilitation and psychosocial support to people with disabilities and people injured by violence.
-The association also conducts clearance operations and risk education sessions to prevent accidents caused by explosive remnants of war.
+HI operates with numerous partners inside Syria, offering rehabilitation and psychosocial support to people with disabilities or people who have been injured in the violence.
+The programme also conducts clearance operations and risk education sessions to prevent accidents caused by explosive remnants of war.
+Additionally, HI continues to bring assistance to the victims of the earthquake that occurred on February 6, 2023.

 Syrian woman of 16, paralized by Homs bombings